Posts

 One of our photos of the badlands of Zabriskie Point in Death Valley National Park - License our images here .
 The White Heart of Mojave covers the trip of Edna Brush Perkins and her friend Charlotte Hannahs Jordan through the Mojave Desert in 1920.
 The book was written by Edna and published two years later.
 An article on the website of Death Valley National Park says of this trip: Their adventure into Death Valley looked much less like a modern trip into the park today, bearing much more in common with the treacherous journey of the ‘49ers.
 49ers refer to the difficult travel through the desert of a group of pioneers going to California for gold in the late 1840s - details in Wikipedia .
 Traveling through the desert in 1920.
 Photo from the book The White Heart of Mojave by Edna Brush Perkins - Public Domain.
 We visited Death Valley in 2010 but, being summer, couldn't explore too much.

-Crazy summer in Death Valley
+Our crazy summer through Death Valley

 Image